0-sahil-singla-o/Github-demo-/README.md

 # Github-demo-
-This is the first repository.
+This is the girst git hub demo repository.